Naval Base Panama Canal Zone: NAS Upham

 NAS Upham also called NAS Coco Solo was a seaplane base of the US Navy.
 Named after Admiral Frank B. Upham.
 NAS Upham seaplanes did U-boat patrols over the Antilles, the Caribbean, and coasts of South America.
 The base flew Glenn L. Martin PM-2 seaplane founded on 1 September 1931 as VP-5S.
 The Naval unit based at NAS Upham was FAW-3.
 The PM-2 seaplane was an older design from the 1930s Naval Aircraft Factory PN.
 The PM-2 seaplanes were replaced by Consolidated P2Ys retired in 1941.
 The P2Y was replaced by the Consolidated PBY Catalinas used till the end of the war.
 While the US did not enter World War II until 1941, On 8 September 1939, President Franklin D. Roosevelt issued a proclamation of a limited" national emergency.
 Part of the proclamation stated "neutrality patrols".
 The "neutrality patrols" were flown out of NAS Guantanamo Bay, Cuba, San Juan, Puerto Rico and NAS Coco Solo in Panama.
 Naval Seaplane Unit VP-33, known as Wings over Panama, was trained and sent to base for patrols.
-In 1941 anti submarine bombing was add to the training and the unit was designated VP-32.
+In 1941 anti submarine bombing was added to the training and the unit was designated VP-32.
 After the bombing of Pearl Harbor the VP-32 at NAS Upham started patrolling the Pacific Ocean around the Panama Canal for Empire of Japan vessels also.
 In early 1942 NAS Upham had 28 PBY seaplanes with planes added from VP-52 and VP-81.
 NAS Upham had convoy escort duty added to its anti-submarine patrols.
 Later in the war the larger and newer Martin PBM Mariner seaplanes were added to NAS Upham.
 Martin PBM had a bombing rack and in July 1943 three German U-boats were sunk after being found with the newer ASG radar.
 The U-boats sunk were: U-159 south of Haiti; U-759 east of Jamaica; and U-359 south of Puerto Rico.
 VPB-32 transferred to NAS Norfolk on 8 July 1944 and patrolled the Atlantic seaboard.